kuhlman-labs/repo-ruleset-bot/README.md

 # Repo Ruleset Bot

 ## Overview
 The **Repo Ruleset Bot** is a GitHub App designed to manage repository rulesets for organizations.
-It listens to specific GitHub events and ensures that the repository rulesets are consistent with the predefined ruleset configuration.
+It listens to specific GitHub events and ensures that the repository rulesets in all target organizations are consistent with the predefined ruleset configuration.
 The bot will enforce the ruleset configuration by reverting any changes made to the ruleset that aren't sent by the app, ensuring that the ruleset is always in the desired state.

 ## Creating the GitHub App